PhoenixPE/PhoenixPE/README.md

 ### Security
 - Malware removal
 - Forensics tools
+- Secure disk wipe

 ### Hardware & Maintenance
+- Benchmarking
-- Drive partitioning and install prep
+- Drive partitioning
+- Install prep
 - Hardware diagnostics
+- System information

 PhoenixPE ships with a curated selection of well-integrated tools to cover the most common recovery scenarios.
-Because every user's needs are different, PEBakery's scripting language makes it straightforward to add your favorite applications and settings on top.
+Because every user's needs are different, PEBakery's scripting language makes it straightforward to add your favorite applications and settings to your build.

 ## Screenshots